Pests Common in Mobile & Baldwin County, Alabama

 How much does an exterminator cost in Mobile, AL?

 Pricing is set by the dispatched ADAI-licensed operator.
-Published industry ranges for Mobile and Baldwin counties: routine residential pest control $90β$280 monthly; termite treatment $1,200β$2,500+ for an average home; whole-structure fumigation $2,500β$9,000+; bed bug heat treatment $1,500β$4,500+; mosquito yard treatment $40β$90 per monthly visit; WDO inspection / termite letter $100β$199 stand-alone.
-See the full termite cost guide and bed bug cost guide.
+Published industry ranges for Mobile and Baldwin counties: routine residential pest control is set by the independent licensed operator and varies by property, service, and market monthly; termite treatment is set by the independent licensed operator and varies by property, service, and market+ for an average home; whole-structure fumigation is set by the independent licensed operator and varies by property, service, and market+; WDO inspection / termite letter is set by the independent licensed operator and varies by property, service, and market stand-alone.
+See the full termite cost guide.

 How much is monthly pest control?